Frequently asked QuestionsThe Ice Alaska Festival is open Saturday February 17th - Sunday March 31st

 Nobody likes “yellow snow” !!
 Our volunteers are putting in hours at the park, usually under cold and dark conditions for the love of the event – this does not extend to cleaning up after your pet.
 It takes around 2 hours to view all that the park has to offer and this is a long time for an animal to restrain itself.

-As per Alaska state laws, service animals are welcome but emotional, support or therapy animals are not.
+As per Alaska state laws, certified service animals are welcome but in-training, emotional, support or therapy animals are not.

 Please refer to the following state document for any further information – https://humanrights.alaska.gov/wp-content/uploads/2021/02/SERVICE-ANIMAL-final-5.12.21.pdf